 The simple fall vignette on the coffee table has real pumpkins in it.
 These were also bought from the farmer’s market.
 I love the little baby boo pumpkins!
 So cute!

 Can we talk about this wreath for a moment?
 How awesome is this?
 I have wanted a wheat wreath for a while but they can get pretty spendy.
 Figuring it was probably not too hard to DIY one, I did a little research and got to work.
-I will be posting a tutorial for my wheat wreath soon.
+Here is my DIY wheat wreath tutorial if you are interested in making your own.

 I am really pleased by how full the wreath looks.
 Also I love the natural element that it adds to the mantel.
 I think it coordinates nicely with the stalks from the corn as well.